Gabby Gabreski: U.S. Air Force career

 His command of the 55th FS was brief.
 The Air Force sent him to Columbia University in September 1947 to complete his degree and study Russian.
 In June 1949, he graduated with a Bachelor of Arts in Political Science.
-He returned immediately to flying, becoming commander of his former unit, the 56th Fighter Group, now flying F-80 Shooting Stars at Selfridge Air Force Base, Michigan.
+He returned immediately to flying, becoming commander of his former unit, the 56th Fighter Group, then flying F-80 Shooting Stars at Selfridge Air Force Base, Michigan.
 While in command of the 56th, Gabreski oversaw conversion of the unit to North American F-86 Sabres and was promoted to colonel on March 11, 1950.